elicialzy/plagiarism-detector/dashboard/readme.md

-# getCloudwatchMetrics1to1 and getCloudwatchMetrics1ton Python functions
+# Getting CloudWatch Metrics into S3

 This Python script retrieves necessary Cloudwatch log data, adapts it to the format needed for QuickSight, and transfers the data to S3.
 It uses `boto3` to interact with the AWS Cloudwatch, S3 and Lambda services.
 The script performs the following actions: